chinenual/synergize/README.md

 ### Synergy II+

 Synergize connects to a Synergy II+ via its RS232 serial port.
+It is tested with a Synergy running the latest 3.22 firmware - but is probably compatible with earlier versions.

 ### Serial Cable(s)